-Please note that Syracuse University College of Law will not verify your hours for purposes of admission to the New York State Bar.
+Please note that your supervising attorney must sign the affidavit, you must hold onto this document until you are ready to apply for admission to the New York State Bar.
+Syracuse University College of Law will not verify your hours for purposes of admission to the New York State Bar.
 The attorney supervisor at the placement must verify your hours.